-Knotweed identification: how to spot it
+Japanese Knotweed identification: how to spot it

 Japanese knotweed is the UK’s fastest-growing invasive weed.
 During the summer, it can grow at speeds of 10cm a day.
 If left untreated, these emerging shoots can quickly exploit weaknesses in brick, tarmac, and metal piping, causing costly damage to everything from buildings to roads.

 Attempting to remove the weed yourself will only make the problem worse.
-Knotweed can re-grow from cuttings as small as 2mm, meaning the smallest traces can lead to new growth.
+Japanese knotweed can re-grow from cuttings as small as 2mm, meaning the smallest traces can lead to new growth.
 Because of this, knotweed is classed as controlled waste, and must be disposed of safely at a licensed landfill site according to the Environmental Protection Act (Duty of Care) Regulations 1991.
 By the end of the growing season, Japanese knotweed can reach heights of 4m.
 At this stage, it is much more difficult to remove.

-Use our free image uploader and we’ll get back in touch within 24 hours.
+Simply take a photo the plant and attach it to our free image uploader and we’ll get back in touch within 24 hours.